-- Personalization – With consumer loyalty more elusive, personalization matters more than ever.
-During the pandemic, over ¾ of consumers switched to a new shopping behaviour and more than 80% of those intend to continue with new digital behaviours.
-Personalization is key in driving businesses’ performance and better customer outcomes, as it increases revenue by 40% for companies with fast growth rates.
+- Personalization – With consumer loyalty more elusive, personalisation matters more than ever.
+During the pandemic, over ¾ of consumers switched to new shopping behaviour, and more than 80% of those intend to continue with new digital behaviours.
+Personalisation is key in driving businesses’ performance and better customer outcomes, as it increases revenue by 40% for companies with fast growth rates.

 - AR in E-Commerce –Although AR has become an essential technology for retailers, according to Digital Marketing Institute, 61% of e-commerce companies still aren’t using AR technology.

 - Supply Chain 4.0 – Advanced technologies, such as the Internet of Things (IoT), Big Data, Robotics and AI, are transforming the supply chain model from a linear to a more integrated model in which information flows in an omnidirectional manner.
 These technologies are generating enormous benefits by reducing costs, making production more responsive to consumer demand and saving consumers’ time.
 (World Trade Organization)